quixio/quix-samples/python/sources/Netatmo/README.md

 ### User account
 - **username**: Email you use to log in into the Netatmo app.
 - **password**: Password you use to log in into the Netatmo app.

+## Contribute

+Submit forked projects to the Quix [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.
+Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.

+## Open source

+This project is open source under the Apache 2.0 license and available in our [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.

+Please star us and mention us on social to show your appreciation.